nepeta70/k8-containerization-demo/README.md

 ### Setting up ArgoCD

+Note that you can have multiple K8's clusters and by default commands will run in the active one marked as * when checking `kubectl config get-contexts` and also these kubectl command are able to communicate with the cluster independently of the directory in your local machine you run them.
+In case you need to change to a different cluster use `kubectl config use-context <context-name>`

 To install ArgoCD in Kubernetes we first need to create the ArgoCD namespace.
 Kubernetes namespaces are a way to divide cluster resources among multiple users, teams, or projects.

 ```bash